Chipotle Is Not Out Of The E. Coli Woods Yet

 When there are illnesses linked to the food supply, numerous government agencies, which can include the CDC, FDA, USDA as well as the state health agencies located in the affected states, conduct rigorous testing in an effort to genetically type the specific strains so that cases can be linked and commonalities found (to determine the source of the original contamination).
 In the meantime, Chipotle's sales were disrupted big time.

-The above table lists a history of E. Coli cases before Chipotle's in late 2015.
+The above table lists a history of E. coli cases before Chipotle's in late 2015.
 As the table shows, certain items lend themselves more readily to E. coli contamination - ground meat products (which have a greater chance of coming in contact with fecal matter) and fresh vegetables.
 Fresh fruit and vegetables are particularly problematic because a) many vegetables like lettuce have many "nooks and crannies" in which bacteria can live even if washed repeatedly, and b) fresh vegetables are not cooked, which is one process that is very successful in killing bacteria.

 Because of this, it is very difficult to eliminate E. coli completely from the food chain, even if proper cleaning and handling processes are followed (and especially if the food is meant to be consumed fresh, such as with lettuce).
 Indeed, even in the weeks since the Chipotle outbreak, another strain of E. coli was found in chicken salad sold at Costco (NASDAQ:COST).
 Like the Chipotle outbreak, the culprit has not been identified yet, but an onion and celery mix was potentially identified as the source.